 - Access and share your results with anyone via our secure online portal.

 - All labs we work with have the highest level of lab certifications available (CLIA).

 - Your results are independently validated by a physician in your state to ensure validity and reliability.
 More...

 Metabolism is the process within your body that converts food to energy.
 Through your own unique rates of metabolism, metabolism influences energy, weight, body composition, and even mood.
 Having a well balanced metabolism is an important part of overall wellness and health.

 Thyroid health (which, amongst other things, can influence metabolism) can be measured through various markers in our Advanced Thyroid panel, available now.
-Thyroid conditions affect approximately thirty million people in the United States, and TSH levels -- checked within this Metabolism Panel -- can provide a provide an initial indication of significant thyroid issues.
+Thyroid conditions such as thyroid cancer, hyperthyroidism and hypothyroidism affect approximately thirty million people in the United States, and TSH levels -- checked within this Metabolism Panel -- can provide a provide an initial indication of significant thyroid issues.

 Metabolism is also strongly influenced by whether our body is building muscle and burning fat, or vice-versa.
 Testosterone is the primary hormone for muscle production and athletic performance.
 Of note, because of the lower Testosterone levels in women, this test can assure that levels are not inappropriately elevated, while not necessarily be able to offer the exact level.
 Cortisol, unlike Testosterone, as the primary stress hormone, promotes storage of fat, high blood sugar, muscle breakdown, as well as many other harmful effects.
 Testosterone and Cortisol are primary influencers of our body composition, physical performance, and many bodily functions.